walk through image of how to get started with Google AppSheet

 Generative AI Capabilities

-Built-in generative AI features makes it possible to build an app with AppSheet using natural language.
+Built-in generative AI features via Gemini make it possible to build an app with AppSheet using natural language.
 You can describe the type of app that you want at a high level, and AppSheet responds by asking follow-up questions, generating previews and offering sample data to seed the app for testing.

 A lot of development vendors are incorporating generative AI into very specific aspects of the development process, said Rosen.
 "The whole idea here was to make building apps easier.
 And obviously if you can just use natural language to describe what you want and have an app built for you, that could be the easiest way."